hakt0r/ozh-core/README.md

 #### Examples

-    oz install +lib shell # will be expanded to shell/shell oz install +lib shell/abstracts
+    oz install +lib shell                 # will be expanded to shell/shell oz install +lib shell/abstracts       # update a module asset oz install http://url.to/repo/mod/mod # install mod from the webs

 ### View or edit ozh-stuff